 A single USB lead and connector is easier, simpler, more compact, and is also cheaper to make than building a unit with 10 pairs of DIN jacks!
 Unfortunately, there's a downisde to USB connections...

-Old though it may be, a DIN MIDI connections can be run as far as 20ft, and even up to 50ft or more with quality cabling.
+Old though it may be, DIN-MIDI connections can be run as far as 6 metres (20 feet), and even up to 15 metres (50 feet) or more with quality cabling.
 USB on the other hand, was designed for connecting computer peripherals over relatively short lengths.
 This can be a huge problem on stage or in large studios.